zechlau14/zechlau14.github.io/projects/heartbreaker.md

 At higher levels, PCs are encouraged to embrace domain play, in which they build their own dungeon to protect their hoard.

+## Player Agenda
+* Play to your character's drives
+* Ask questions
+* Be creative.
+The best plans guarantee success.
+* Embrace your character's death

 ## Core Gameplay Loop
 The game is played in turns.
 Turns usually go like this.
 1. The Dragon-Mother (DM) presents the location and scenario that the Players' characters (PCs) find themselves in.